khakhalin/notes/02_Regression.md

 **Squared error**, or **squared distance**, or **Mean Squared Error** (MSE), or **Least Squares**.
 Sensitive to outliers, permissive to small deviations around zero (because of its convex shape).
 Nice practical illustration from [Google crash course](https://developers.google.com/machine-learning/crash-course/): 2 outliers of 2 are worse than 4 outliers of 1, as 8>4.

 We can minimize this loss by differentiating by θ (partial derivative for each of the coordinates).
 For one point: ∂J(θ)/∂θ_j = by definition of J: ∂/∂θ_j (h(θ,x)-y)^2 = simple chain rule: 2(h-y) ∙ ∂h/∂θ_j = by formula for h: 2(h-y)∙x_j .
-Now we can update θ by gradient descent by doing θ := θ + α(h-y)x .
-As this loss is a convex quadratic function, it has only one minimum, and so always converges.

 Minimum: dJ/dθ = 0, ⇒ (derivative above written in matrix notation): Xᵀ(Xθ-y) = 0.
 Here X is a matrix in which each _row_ is an input vector, and y is a column-vector of target outputs.
 If XᵀX is nonsignular, we can open the brackets, send y to the right, muliply from the left on inverse, get: θ = (XᵀX)⁻¹Xᵀy.

-> So in ESLII notation one point is a row-vector, but all points make a column (in this case a column of vectors). y values are also a column.
-Because data-point is a row, parameters θ are a column, so that dim(y) = N×1 = dim(Xθ).
-A confusing part is that their X (matrix) of N×k is multiplied by :theta: from the right (Xθ), but individual points x have to be written as xᵀθ to mark them as row-vectors.
-Yet, let's roll with it, as it seems to be everyone's fav book.
+> To sum up **notation choices** of ESLII: one point is a row-vector, so all points make a column (a column of row- vectors).
+Y values are also a column.
+As data-point is a row, parameters θ are a column, so that dim(y) = N×1 = dim(Xθ).
+A bit confusing part when writing it all is that X (matrix) of N×k is multiplied by θ from the right (Xθ), but individual points x have to be written as xᵀθ to show that they are row-vectors (by default x would have been a column-vector).
+Some notes use a reverse notation for Y = Xθ where θ get transposed, and gets multiplied by x from the left, but let's roll with ESLII notation, as it seems to be everyone's fav book.

-To build the math for it, we need to consider x and y as random variables, with a joint distribution P(x,y).
-We're trying to build a predictor f(x) that approximates y.
-The squared error loss: L = (y-f)^2 = ∬ (y-f)^2 P(x,y) dx dy.
-We can split P(x,y) into P(x)∙P(y|x), and integrate by y first (inside), then by x outside.
-Then to minimize total L, we can bind f(x) to matching y point-wise: f(x) = E(y|X=x).
-Which would essentially give us the **nearest neighbor** method (see the very beginning of "Classification" chapter).
-An alternative to point-wise matching would be a model (similar to linear model above), making linear regression and nearest-neighbor in a way two opposite extremes of what can be done with the data.
-Other stuff (like **additive models** where f = ∑ f_j(x)) are kinda in-between.
+Interpretation: if y ~ h = Xθ, then h is in the column-space of X, which forms a subspace of R^N (N data points, p+1 dimensions, assuming x0≡1).
+To find θ, we project y to col-space using a projection matrix, which obviously minimizes residual (unexplained) variance, by making it orthogonal to col-space.

+Another interpretation:
+* for a univariate x, we have a classic projection of vector y (all observations) on x (all input values): y ~ h = xθ = x ∙ xᵀy / xᵀx (by definition of projection).
+* If x is a vector, with several coordinates, but these coordinates are independent (say, in case of orthogonal experiment design design), so columns of X are orthogonal, we can just project to each dimension separately, and the result will be the sum of these projections.
+That's because once you dot-product y=∑θ_i x_i with x_j, all terms but one would die.
+Which means that essentially we can pretend that multiple linear regression is just a bunch of univariate regressions.
+It also matches the general formula, as in this case XᵀX is diagonal.
+* If however columns of X are correlated (not orthogonal), we have to do repetitive elimination ( aka **Gram-Schmidt**) that leads to a full form projection matrix (ESLII p54).
+With this method, we break y into x1 and everything else (in practice, x0≡1 goes first, but it doesn't change the idea), find the best projection in the space of x1 (θ1), and then repeat this process in "everything else" (the co-space).
+The trick is that to move to the co-space of x, we subtract x∙proj(y→x) from y, and also from every other column: xi := xi - x∙proj(xi→x).
+And we also keep new basis normalized, to make things easier.

+Or we can perform a gradient descent: θ := θ + α(h-y)x, with some learning rate α.
+As this loss is a convex quadratic function, it has only one minimum, and so it always converges.

+In a general case, coordinates of X may turn to be dependent, or close to it.
+Then, XᵀX from a general formula will be singular, and won't have an inverse, meaning that θ is not uniquely defined.
+If we use orthogonalization, and two columns of X are highly correlated (say, x1~x2), then x1 will get a normal score, but on the next step we'll have to face a vector that is almost pure noise: ξ = x2-proj(x1→x2) ~ x2-x2 = 0.
+Then θ2 = ξᵀy/ξᵀξ will be very unstable.
+Estimate for variance: var(θ2) = σ²/ξᵀξ.
+Practical consequences for variable selection (dangers of collinearity), conjuctive dim reduction, ridge regression (why not just zero this θ if it's so bad?) etc.

 **Are there alternatives to L2?** Sure, **L1 norm** = abs(distance), which effectively pushes f(x) towards median(y) rather than the mean(y): sum of distances to 2 points is min when you're exactly between them.
 Hard to work with, as derivatives are discontinuous.

 **Can regression be used for classification?** Yes, but see [[03_Classification]].

+### Gram-Smidt in matrix form

+Xθ = y, but X = QR where Q(N × p+1) is column-orthonormal, and R (p+1 × p+1) is upper triangular.

+page 55

 ## Maximum Likelihood Estimation
 In some way, an alternative to L2 (MSE) loss.
 For a data sample y_i, the log-prob of observing it is equal to: L(θ) = ∑ log P(y_i | θ), summed by i (all points).
 We try to find θ that maximizes ∏P, and thus ∑logP.

 Least squares maximizes likelihood for conditional probability P(y|x,θ)=𝒩(h,σ²). _ESLII has a formula 2.35 for it, but without derivation, so I skip it for now.
 I think they may have found a derivative by θ, and then integrated on R, but I'm not sure._

-### Some terminology
-* **Hyperparameters**: those somewhat arbitrary values that define the type of solution the model is looking for, and the process of descent.
-Examples: learning rate, batch size.
-* **Learning rate**: Goldilocks principle - the best learning rate should "magically" put you in the minimum in a very few steps.
-Large learning rate leads to noisy oscillations after what looked like a convergence.
-It may even break everything (unstable).
-* **Mini-batch**: process >1 (usually 10-1000) points at a time.
-Somewhere in between fully stochastic descent (1 point at a time) and math-optimal (all points every time).
-* **Linear basis expansion**: when y~ h(x) = ∑ f_i(x) θ_i (ESLII p30)
-* **Non-linear expansion**: a non-linear transformation of a linear model (ESLII p30)

 ## Bias-Variance Tradeoff

 Total prediction error (L2 loss) consists of two parts: bias and variance.
 Derivation: